vajanko/OgcApi.Net/README.md

 OGC API Features provide access to collections of geospatial data based on OpenAPI 3.

-Currently, only the database providers are supported: Sql Server, PostgreSQL/PostGis.
+Currently, only the database providers are supported: Sql Server, PostgreSQL/PostGis and SQLite with SpatiaLite extension.

 Use can publish geospatial data to the web from any table or view.
 Each table or view is treated as a separate data source.
 To provide settings, you must set options.